 Indirect tax (VAT)

-The only change to tax on the “old reliables” was an increase in excise duty of 50 cents per pack of 20 cigarettes and pro-rata on other tobacco products which is likely to be welcomed by the health lobby.
+Similar to last year’s budget the only change to tax on the “old reliables” is an increase in excise duty of 50 cents per pack of 20 cigarettes and pro-rata changes on other tobacco products.